gcstaublin/gcstaublin.github.io/_posts/2015-03-10-using-css-source-maps.md

 ## Wrap up

-I think source maps are really cool, and I'm glad I finally played around with them to see them in action.
-However, as much as I hate transposing dev tools tweaking back into the code base, or lossing work all together, I do like the separation between dev tools and code base.
+Source maps are really cool, and I'm glad I finally played around with them to see them in action.
+However, as much as I hate transposing dev tools tweaking into the code base, or losing work all together, I do like the separation between dev tools and code base.
 I'm not sure I'll adopt this for my workflow, but ask me again the next time I mistakenly refresh the browser after making lots of tweaks.